Academies/sca/day3/pset/connect_four/README.md

    ```

    This code uses list multiplication to create both the inner lists and
    outer list.
 Does it work?
-Why or why not?
+Can you explain why or why not?